 Some casinos reserve certain days of the week for incentives to senior gamblers.
 These could include discounted movies and meals, or multipliers on slot winnings.

-For example, Orleans Casino's Young at Heart promotion on Tuesdays offers a 7X multiplier on slots from 7 a.m. to 7 p.m. and other incentives for seniors.
+For example, Orleans Casino's Young at Heart promotion on Wednesdays offers advantages on games, cash drawings, free buffet meals and other incentives for seniors.
 You must be at least 50 years old to take advantage of the offers.

 Silverton Casino offers Senior Mondays that include prize drawings and a discounted senior buffet.

 There are other examples, but you get the idea.
 Check with individual resorts to see if their Senior Day will fall during your itinerary, and if the offers are of interest to you.